 Sear it on both sides until chicken is cooked and slightly golden brown on the outside.

-When chicken is done, remove and set aside.
+Remove and set aside.

 Using the same skillet, drizzle a little bit more cooking oil and sear the crushed garlic for 30-60 seconds until garlic is slightly golden brown.